SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 Title the enrichment action something that can easily be identified by the action that is being taken, such as **Domain Reputation Check**.
-Next, we want to choose the action, expand the **Action** drop down list and review the available options.
+Next, we want to choose the action, expand the **Action** dropdown list and review the available options.

 ![Node Creation](/img/cloud-soar/image76.png)